Naah

-"Naah" is a Punjabi single by Harrdy Sandhu featuring Nora Fatehi.

-Background

-The song was written and composed by Jaani and arranged by B. Praak.
-The dance choreography was arranged and shot by Arvindr Khaira, while the video features the Moroccan model Nora Fatehi as Sandhu's love interest.
+"Naah" is a song by Indian singer Harrdy Sandhu.
+Written and composed by Jaani and arranged by B. Praak, it was released on November 30, 2017.
+The dance choreography was arranged and shot by Arvindr Khaira, while the music video features the Moroccan model Nora Fatehi as Sandhu's love interest.

 Reception

 The song is one of the most viewed Punjabi songs on YouTube.
-As of 11 December 2021 it has 530 million views on YouTube.
+As of 11 December 2021, it has garnered over 530 million views on YouTube.

 Bollywood

-Song "Naah" was remade for the film Bala as Naah Goriye with singer Swasti Mehul.
-The song had Ayushmann Khurana, Harrdy Sandhu, Sonam Bajwa grooving to the beats in the visuals.
+"Naah" was remade for the soundtrack of the Hindi film Bala, as "Naah Goriye", with singer Swasti Mehul.
+The music video featured Ayushmann Khurana, Harrdy Sandhu, and Sonam Bajwa grooving to the beats in the visuals.